chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 This says the file called "README.md" is changed locally but not yet staged.

-Note particularly that there are several helper messages in there that tell me how to:
+> **NOTE**: There are several helper messages in the above status report that tell us how to:

 * **add** the README.md file to the staging area
 * **revert** the README.md (i.e. get it back to the way it was before I made my change)

+These helper messages show up regularly in `git status` (and elsewhere, to point you in the right direction for the most common use cases).

 ### Staging files